 in 1991.
 The original version of the Core Competencies was released in 2001, and the Council on Linkages unanimously adopted revisions to the Core Competencies in May 2010 and again in June 2014.
 The Core Competencies are regularly reviewed and revised by the Council on Linkages’ Core Competencies Workgroup

 to ensure these competencies continue to reflect the skills needed for protecting the nation’s health.
-The 2014 version of the Core Competencies is now available.
+The 2014 version of the Core Competencies is the current version.
 Download a free copy of this latest version, and visit the Core Competencies review and revision process webpage to learn more about its development.